 It’s not only school children who get bullied.
 People of all ages find bullies, are bullied and sometimes even become bullies.
 One of the major places where you can get bullied is the workplace.
 Being bullied at your job by co-workers or by your boss is one of the main causes of distress in our modern society.
 The question is: how can you tell if you are being bullied at work?

-Here are some signs to look out for:
+Here are some signs of Workplace Bullying to look out for:

-- Physical abuse or threats of physical abuse
+- Physical abuse or threats of violence.

 Why Can’t Victims Just Quit Their Jobs?

-- Fear of losing the job’s income
+- Fear of losing income.

-- Hoping the bully will change.
+- Hoping the bully will have a change of heart.

 - Your immediate response to your bully.
 Even if you did nothing, write that down.

-Get Any Additional Help
+3) Get Additional Help from the HR Department